 Here's her story and a replica recipe of one of her favorites in Morocco.

-I love Moroccan food!
-Last December, I had the opportunity to travel to Morocco.
-Walking down the narrow streets of Marrakech, I was fascinated by the culinary experience!
 The street food stands, the smell of fresh bread, colorful spice piles on every corner, and the hustle and bustle of the locals.

 Of all the fantastic dishes I tried, my favorite was the humble lentil stew appetizer served with freshly made bread and chili sauce.
 Let me just say, MOUTH-WATERING!